aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-segment-security.md

                   # The name of the source segment.
                 - source: <str>

                   # The name of the policy to apply.
-The built-in policies are `policy-forward-all` and `policy-drop-all`.
+The built-in policies are 'policy-forward-all' and 'policy-drop-all'.
                   policy: <str>
     ```